cainus/urlgrey/README.md

 any part of the path.

 ###url.rawQuery();
-This method is the same as url.rawQuery() but does not automatically url-encode any of the keys or values in an input object.
+This method is the same as url.query() but does not automatically url-encode any of the keys or values in an input object.